 When can I introduce Amaranth (Rajgira) to my baby?

 Amaranth seeds can be given to babies from 6 months as it is gluten-free and easily digestible.
-Amaranth porridge is the best way to introduce amaranth in the baby’s diet.
+Amaranth porridge is the best way to introduce amaranth in the baby's diet.
 When you introduce amaranth porridge to your baby, you can blend the porridge in a mixer or blender, and feed your baby.
-Start with 2-3 tbsp of rajgira porridge and gradually increase the quantity.
+Start with 2-3 tablespoon of rajgira porridge and gradually increase the quantity.
 Follow three days rule.
 If your baby does not have any allergies, continue with amaranth.

 How to select and store Amaranth (Rajgira) for Baby Food